rabbitmq/rabbitmq-website/site/cluster-formation.md

 A new node joining a cluster is just one possible case.
 Another common scenario is when an existing cluster member temporarily leaves and then rejoins the cluster.
-While the peer discovery subsystem does not affect the behavior described in this section, it important to understand how nodes behave when they rejoin their cluster after a restart or failure.
+While the peer discovery subsystem does not affect the behavior described in this section, it's important to understand how nodes behave when they rejoin their cluster after a restart or failure.

 Existing cluster members <strong>will not perform peer discovery</strong>.
 Instead they will try to contact their previously known peers.